openfaas/docs/docs/openfaas-pro/kafka-events.md

 Trigger function invocations from messages received on Kafka topics.

-> Note: This functionality is part of [OpenFaaS Pro](https://openfaas.com/support/).
+> Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.

 ## Installation